fusion809/NixOS-configs/README.md

 * Internet download/upload speed on enp24s0 interface.
 * CPU usage percentage.
 * RAM usage percentage.
+* Updates available. "h" indicates updates to home-manager are available. "s" indicates that updates to nixpkgs (stable branch) are available. "u" indicates updates to nixpkgs-unstable are available. "m" indicates updates to nixpkgs-master are available. 󱇛 indicates that hy3 updates are available.  indicates that Hyprland updates are available.  indicates that Vim updates are available. 󱢇 indicates that OpenRA updates are available. 󰄻 indicates that Marvin updates are available.
 * Clock with AM/PM time with seconds, short day of the week name, day of the month/month of the year/year (short format).
-* A menu that gives logout, shutdown, reboot, hibernate and suspend options.

 # Wallpaper script
 There is a script within this repository called `wallpaper` that will, using swaybg, set your background to a wallpaper in Arch's `/usr/share/wallpapers`, `/usr/share/backgrounds`, `/usr/share/antergos/wallpapers`, `~/.local/share/backgrounds`, `~/.local/share/wallpapers` or `~/Pictures/Wallpapers`.
 I originally used hyprpaper to set the wallpaper, I find hyprpaper more difficult to use and I also use the wallpaper script under Niri.